csc301-fall-2020/team-project-12-malecare-cancer-support/deliverable-2/README.md

 * Item 5.
 The logout button for logging out of the account
 6. Once two users have successfully pressed connect on each other, they will show up on each other’s chatting page which can be selected from the navigation bar.
 Once you click on any of the users, it will open a chatting window where you can privately chat with the other user by typing your message and hitting send.
 If you want to go back just click the back button on top right.
-7. The last feature is for the admin, which can be accessed using this route <route>.
-On this page you can see a bunch of filters from which you can choose as the admin of the Male Care Organization and after selecting all the filters press generate an email list.
+7. The last feature is for the admin, which can be accessed using this route. (https://cancerchat.herokuapp.com/admin) On this page you can see a bunch of filters from which you can choose as the admin of the Male Care Organization and after selecting all the filters press generate an email list.
 It will show you how many users match your set filters and if they are more than zero, it will show a new option to download the CSV files of the emails of all the users passing your filters.
 These emails can be used to send important messages to the users about new and upcoming advances in cancer treatments.
 (this route was requested by the partner after our demo)